jpmzx/jpmzx-real_estate_back/README.md

 |WINDOWS   |cmd.exe   |C:\> .venv\Scripts\activate.bat|
 |WINDOWS   |PowerShell   |PS C:\> .venv\Scripts\Activate.ps1|

+i.e using bash in linux

 ```bash
 $ source .venv/bin/activate
 (.venv) $
 ```
-More information about venv [here](https://docs.python.org/3/library/venv.html)
+Note that the (.venv) should appear at the beginning of the line after activating your virtualenv More information about venv [here](https://docs.python.org/3/library/venv.html)

 ### Installing python dependencies